 posted as it is received!

-REDONDO BEACH - Rods, Rides and Relics Classic Car Show.
-The annual show will take place from 10 a.m. - 3 p.m. on September 27 on the
+REDONDO BEACH - 14th Annual Rods, Rides and Relics.
+The Rods, Rides & Relics classic car show will take place from 10 a.m. - 3 p.m. on September 24 on the Redondo

 Several area Farmers Markets have weekly entertainment, though not always music.
 Markets with occasional entertainment